Charleston-SC.com logo

 We look forward to seeing you!

-Please arrive 15 minutes or before prior to the start time of your tour to ensure that we are able to begin on time.
-If you are running late, please let us know!
+Please arrive 15 minutes or before prior to the start time of your tour for introduction and to ensure that we are able to begin on time.
+If you leave to get to me just on time, chances are you will not make it and there are NO REFUNDS for being late.

 What to look for when you arrive: